la2050/archive/_projects/2016/give-los-angeles-charitable-giving-that-unites-and-connects-us-in-the-city-we-love.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/4972927725741-team91.jpg
 project_video: ''
-project_description: >-
+project_summary: >-
-  This winter, Los Angeles magazine is embarking on our most ambitious non-profit initiative, the GIVE Los Angeles Challenge.
-As a custom publication and online fundraising challenge, GIVE Los Angeles will connect passionate, engaged supporters with deserving non-profits, in an effort to encourage more local philanthropy.
-This is our public call to the people of L.A. to support local organizations by donating and/or volunteering.
+  GIVE Los Angeles is a unique effort and public call to Angelenos, encouraging us to think, act and give back to the non-profits that are doing remarkable work to make life in LA the best it can be.
 project_is_collaboration: 'Yes'
 project_collaborators: >-
   Alzheimer's Greater Los Angeles, Children's Hospital Los Angeles, City of